taher9990/NGINX-Layer4-Layer7-Load-Balancing/NGINX-TCP-Health-Checks.md

 max_conns=3;
  ```
  ##### Explaination
-weight=5 : the higher the weight value the most preferred <br />
+weight=5 : the higher the weight value the most preferred <br /><br />
-fail_timeout=30s : Sets the time during which a number of failed attempts must happen for the server to be marked unavailable, and also the time for which the server is marked unavailable (default is 10 seconds). <br />
+fail_timeout=30s : Sets the time during which a number of failed attempts must happen for the server to be marked unavailable, and also the time for which the server is marked unavailable (default is 10 seconds). <br /><br />
-max_fails=2 fail_timeout=30s : Sets the number of failed attempts that must occur during the fail_timeout period for the server to be marked unavailable (default is 1 attempt). <br />
+max_fails=2 fail_timeout=30s : Sets the number of failed attempts that must occur during the fail_timeout period for the server to be marked unavailable (default is 1 attempt). <br /><br />
-max_conns=3;
+max_conns=3 : limits the maximum number of simultaneous active connections to the proxied server, Default value is zero.
 ##### Usage
 ```
 upstream stream_backend {